surifirstpin/biplus_documentation/Docs_1/calculated_column.md

 ## Mathematical operation

-Custom made mathematical operations can be performed in calculated column section as shown below;
+Custom made mathematical operations can be performed in **calculated column section.**

 **Example 1 :**

- To Calculate **Number of working days** in each month, use the following expression in calculation column window as shown in below ;
+ To Calculate **Number of working days** in each month, use the following expression in calculation column window as shown below ;

 ```
 bi.days_in_month(${ROOT.BI_ORDERS.date_month_WHENMADE})